IBM Cloud Docs

 During deployment of the virtual server instance in the cloud, an attestation record is created.
 It contains hashes of the following items:

 The attestation record is signed by the attestation key.
 As an extra protection layer, you can provide a public key during deployment, against which the attestation record is encrypted.
-The hash of this public key is added to the attestation record to ensure that the record can be viewed only by the compliance authority, and the expected authority can be easily identified through that hash.
+The hash of this public key is added to the attestation record so that the record can be viewed only by the compliance authority.
+The expected authority can be easily identified through that hash.

 Use the following procedure to validate the attestation record and hashes: